 Two separate living room/ social areas :

-(i) the 'snug' type lounge with sofas, sound dock,TV with free SKY plus (includes movie channel) log burner.
+(i) the 'snug' type lounge with sofas, sound dock,TV and log burner.

 (ii) the large, elegant conservatory looking out to the garden and sea view combines a dining area for up to 8 people with doors opening onto the garden and a sitting area for after dinner chill and chat on the sofas or daytime reading /lounging.
 It is a large, flexible space where groups can be together yet doing their own thing!